wtre/iBMSC/README.md

 * Added support to move notes to their template position.
 * Added ability to convert notes to Long notes in a series by VPosition or by column.
 * Added ability to convert between LNObj's and NT LN's.
+* Added ability to copy and paste patterns to highlighted notes.
+Accessible via Ctrl+Shift+V.

 ## Keyboard shortcuts
 * While rebinding keys is now supported, the default keybinding has also been changed to allow note placement between D1 and D8 or only on PMS lanes in PMS mode: